Skip to main content

 Female Hormonal Health through Life Transitions

-The female is characterized by its dynamic and cyclical nature, a reality that standardized wellness programs almost universally ignore.
+The female endocrine system is characterized by its dynamic and cyclical nature, a reality that standardized wellness programs almost universally ignore.
 For women in perimenopause or post-menopause, the fluctuations and eventual decline in estrogen and progesterone create a cascade of physiological changes affecting everything from bone density and cardiovascular health to mood and metabolism.
 A generic wellness program can feel like an exercise in frustration for women in this life stage.

 For those on physician-guided hormone protocols, a generic wellness program can represent a direct conflict with their prescribed medical treatment.